-- On the first incident- "That is your first warning because you did x ...you now have 2 more warnings." - On the second incident-same format and wording with change to numbers.
-There is also the possibility to move the child from their place to another seat in the classroom at this point - On the final warning "That was your final warning so now you will go to (name of) Phase Leader."
+- On the first incident- "That is your first warning because you did x ...you now have 2 more warnings before I will send you to catch up." - On the second incident-same format and wording with change to numbers.
+There is also the possibility to move the child from their place to another seat in the classroom at this point. - On the final warning "That was your final warning so you will now be in catch up."